-You and your colleagues know your products, services, and how to solve your customers’ problems better than anyone else.
-You’ve researched their habits and needs and are in tune with what they want.
-Put that expertise to use developing content that engages them.
+Yes, you and your colleagues are the ones who know your products, services, and how to solve your customers' problems better than anyone else.
+You've done the research and you understand their habits and needs.
+So why not put that expertise to use and create engaging content?

 Whether you have ample budget and resources, or you are operating solo in a DIY world, the process for developing quality, original content is the same.
 We’ve laid out that process for you in four steps.

 The first thing you’ll need to do is figure out exactly whom your content is targeting.
 You will need to flesh out that persona fully.
 Identify the persona’s problems or needs, and how your products and services help fill the gap.

 Your persona should include demographics, psychographics,

 Demographics: Age, location, gender identity, career path, job, education, family, etc.

 Next, develop a content calendar for that persona.
 A content calendar puts a timeframe for the tasks involved in the production of each piece.
 It allows you and your marketing team to see clearly how the content will be delivered over a specific time, such as a quarter or a year.
 For example, if your company provides office supplies to other businesses, and some of your biggest customers are schools and government organizations, you will want to plan the content calendar around the knowledge that most orders are placed at the beginning and the end of the fiscal year.

 Step 3: Develop Communication Channels

 If you are going to produce all this awesome content, then an important step in the process is deciding how you will deliver it to your target persona.
 Do you want to use social media outlets?
 Will you use your email marketing platform?
 Do your targets respond well to direct mail?
 What about using print or digital advertising to drive users to your blog and other content on your website?
 If you already have data, use it to inform your decision about the channels that will work best.
 If not, make an educated guess, and find ways to capture data to use to review after a period of time.
 You can always make adjustments.

 Step 4: Write, Write, and Write Some More